|Homepage:||Click to visit|

 You will receive a small stipend to purchase meals that will not be eaten with your host family.
 Do not rely on this stipend for spending money.

 There may be a very limited number of work-study opportunities.
-If you are eligible for work study, please consult with the Resident Director.
+If you are eligible for work study, please consult with the Program Director.
 College work-study payments are made monthly; those funds will be deposited directly into each student’s designated U.S. bank accounts.
 In order to collect your work study earnings, you must have filed a W 4 form, an I 9 form, and a bank deposit form in the Student Payroll Office before leaving campus.

 See health and insurance abroad for more information.

-Full details about your homestay family will be sent to you from the Resident Director as soon as it becomes available; you may not receive this information until closer to your departure flight.
+Full details about your homestay family will be sent to you from the Program Director as soon as it becomes available; you may not receive this information until closer to your departure flight.
 If you find out earlier during the break, many students chose to contact with a short letter to their host families ahead of time to introduce themselves.